svenbolte/foldergallery/readme.txt

 To include a gallery in a post or a page, you have to use the following shortcode :

 	[foldergallery folder="path" title="title" columns=1 width=150 height=90 border=1 padding=2 margin=10 thumbnails=single]

+To include a slider in a post or a page, you have to use the following shortcode :

+	[folderslider folder="local_path_to_folder"]

-Sort options for Folderdir are: (default taken from fg Settings and can be overridden with shortcode)
+Sort options for Folderdir and foldergallery are: (default taken from fg Settings and can be overridden with shortcode)
 			case 'size' :
 			case 'size_desc' :
 			case 'date' :
 			case 'date_desc' :
 			case 'name_desc' :
 			default: 'name' :
-Folder Gallery	Sort options are the same, except size paramaeters.
+Folder Gallery	Sort options are the same, plus 'random'.

 For each gallery, a subfolder cache_[width]x[height] is created inside the pictures folder when the page is accessed for the first time.
-An Options page allow to set the default paramaters of the galleries :
+A FOLDERGALLERY Options page allow to set the default paramaters of the galleries :

 * Lightbox JS Engine: Lightbox 2 (if installed), Fancybox 2 (if installed), Fancybox 3 (if installed), Lightview 3 (if installed), Easy Fancybox Plugin (if available), Responsive Lightbox Plugin (if available) or none (default)
 * Display Thumbnails (thumbnails): all = standard Gallery, single = displays a single thumbnail linked to the lightbox gallery, none = displays a link to the lightbox gallery